microsoft/RD-Agent/docs/scens/kaggle_agent.rst

   - In this case, you need to configure the Kaggle API yourself, agree to the competition rules on the Kaggle page, and configure `chromedriver` for Selenium.

   - Alternatively, you can manually place the dataset in the specified location in advance.

+  - you can download the kaggle_data.zip in the release and unzip it to the directory configured by the `KG_LOCAL_DATA_PATH` environment variable.

 - 🚀 **Run the Application**